 This authentication delegation means that the application will receive, trust and consume user attributes without additional code to verify the origin of the data.
-In this instance, the Shibboleth SP component completely abstracts that process on behalf of the application.
+In this instance, the SP component completely abstracts that process on behalf of the application.
 Likewise, application developers only need to interpret the data presented by the Shibboleth component.

 To deliver a service using Shibboleth, the following components are necessary:

-Shibboleth SP application,
+Shibboleth Service Provider application,